MWPSBCID/Kemono-Search/README.md

 KemonoSearch [path to output]

+# Dependencies

+- curl
+- curlpp
+- gcc

 # Compilation
-No special compilation is required.
-For example:

-gcc KemonoSearch main.cpp
+KemonoSearch is compiled with make using the provided makefile